 The Strongest Heart

-A man of keen intelligence and strategy, educated at Oxford and a frequent guest of England’s kings, Donald did not intend to allow his legacy to be taken from him by traitorous royal thugs.
+A man of keen intelligence and strategy, educated at Oxford and a frequent guest of England’s kings, Donald did not intend to allow a traitorous royal thug to rob him of his legacy.
 The Earldom of Ross was the buffer he needed to keep the Isles safe.
 Not unmindful of all that was at stake, he took as his bride Mariota Leslie, heiress to the Earldom of Ross.

 What he could not achieve through diplomacy or marriage, Donald was prepared to claim by right of the sword.
 In the greatest battle Scotland has ever seen, he would demonstrate the power of the Isles to be named the Hero of Harlaw.